-We recognise the fact that we have children of differing ability in all our classes, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We recognise the fact that we have children of differing ability in all our classes, and so we provide suitable learning opportunities for all children by adapting the learning to meet the range of needs.
 We achieve this through a range of strategies which are differentiated by task, expected outcome and/or support from peers or adults.